What you will learn

 5. Common questions

-Question: Which users are part of this report?
-Does it show users that used to be on the plan, but have been removed?
+Question: Which learners are part of this report?
+Does it show learners that used to be on the plan, but have been removed?

-This report shows the users that are currently on your plan and have joined the channel.
+This report shows the learners that are currently on your plan and who are members of the channel.

 Question: Is this a real-time report?